quii/go-specs-greet/README.md

 As software engineers, we have to deal with two kinds of complexity.

-- **Accidental complexity** is the complexity we have to deal with because we're working with computers, stuff like networks, disks, APIs, e.t.c.
+- **Accidental complexity** is the complexity we have to deal with because we're working with computers, stuff like networks, disks, APIs, etc.

 - **Essential complexity** is sometimes referred to as "domain logic".
 It's the particular rules and truths within your domain.
   - For example, "if an account owner withdraws more money than is available, they are overdrawn".
 This statement says nothing about computers; this statement was true before computers were even used in banks!

-Essential complexity should be expressable to a non-technical person, and it's valuable to model them in our systems in our "domain" code and our acceptance tests.
+Essential complexity should be expressible to a non-technical person, and it's valuable to model them in our systems in our "domain" code and our acceptance tests.

 ### Separation of concerns